 Note that one of the main symptoms of morphine abuse is constipation.
-Morpine and other opiates slow the normal movement of the digestive tract.
+Morphine and other opiates slow the normal movement of the digestive tract.

 A serious complication of morphine abuse is depressed respiratory function.
 In some situations, this can cause asphyxia and death.
-Combining it with alcohol or other drugs significantly increases this risk.
+Combining morphine with alcohol or other drugs significantly increases this risk.

 Morphine Abuse Treatment

 When quitting morphine, consider detoxing under the supervision of a qualified physician or other medical professional.
-They will talk you through the process, so you know what to expect.
-Withdrawal from opiates such as morphine can be quite uncomfortable, and the unpleasant symptoms sometimes diminish one’s resolve to quit using in the first place.
+They will talk you through the process so that you know what to expect.
+Withdrawal from opiates such as morphine can be quite uncomfortable, and the unpleasant symptoms sometimes diminish a person’s resolve to quit using in the first place.
 Symptoms of withdrawal from morphine may include:

 - Gastrointestinal problems, such as diarrhea and cramps.

 - Fast heartbeat and breathing rate.